Corrective lens: Optical crown glass

 Glass lenses have become less common owing to the danger of shattering and their relatively high weight compared to CR-39 plastic lenses.
 They still remain in use for specialised circumstances, for example in extremely high prescriptions (currently, glass lenses can be manufactured up to a refractive index of 1.9) and in certain occupations where the hard surface of glass offers more protection from sparks or shards of material.
-If the highest Abbe value is desired, the only choices for common lens optical material are optical crown glass and CR-39.
+If the highest Abbe number is desired, the only choices for common lens optical material are optical crown glass and CR-39.